Catherine22/WebServices/README.md

 2. Showing a ProgressBar while WebView is loading resources.
 3. Launching other apps installed in your device by url scheme.

+4. Handling JavaScript alert(), confirm() and prompt() and display the message with a used-defined dialog.
-Before using JavaScript, you should have WebView enable JavaScript.
+>Before using JavaScript, you should have WebView enable JavaScript.
 Go to [P15_WebView_Settings] to set.

-4. Handling JavaScript alert(), confirm() and prompt() and display the message with a used-defined dialog.
-5. Calling Java function from JavaScript with WebView.
+5. Calling Java function from JavaScript
 > Two tips:
 >  1. Don't forget to ignore your JavaScriptInterface with Android proguard
 >  2. Add @JavascriptInterface Annotation and you can go to [MyJavaScriptInterface] to see more